MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

     - Browse to the URL shown on the command line.
 For example: http://localhost:8888

-    - Create a jupyter notebook with a Q# kernel, and add the following code to the first notebook cell:
+    - Create a Jupyter notebook with a Q# kernel, and add the following code to the first notebook cell:

         ```qsharp
         operation HelloQ () : Unit {